permanboy/Windows-like-Gestures-for-libinput/README.md

 </p>

 ## Optional
--** this is following command to run a service of libinput gestures.**
+**this is following command to run a service of libinput gestures.**
 ```bash
 sudo apt-get install libinput-tools &&
 xinput list